Trump: Any Jew voting Democratic is uninformed or disloyal

 Trump’s comments were denounced swiftly by Jewish American organizations.

-“This is yet another example of Donald Trump continuing to weaponize and politicize anti-Semitism,” said Halie Soifer, executive director of the Jewish Democratic Council of America.
-“At a time when anti-Semitic incidents have increased — due to the president’s emboldening of white nationalism — Trump is repeating an anti-Semitic trope.”
+“At a time when anti-Semitic incidents have increased — due to the president’s emboldening of white nationalism — Trump is repeating an anti-Semitic trope,” said Halie Soifer, executive director of the Jewish Democratic Council of America.

 Logan Bayroff of the liberal J Street pro-Israel group said it was “no surprise that the president’s racist, disingenuous attacks on progressive women of color in Congress have now transitioned into smears against Jews.”

-“It is dangerous and shameful for President Trump to attack the large majority of the American Jewish community as unintelligent and ‘disloyal,'” Bayroff said.
-A number of groups noted that accusations of disloyalty have long been made against Jews, including in Europe during the 1930s.

-Ann Lewis and Mark Mellman of Democratic Majority for Israel called it “one of the most dangerous, deadly accusations Jews have faced over the years.
-False charges of disloyalty over the centuries have led to Jews being murdered, jailed and tortured.”

-The Republican Jewish Coalition defended Trump, arguing that the president was speaking about people being disloyal to themselves rather than to Israel.
+The Republican Jewish Coalition argued that Trump was speaking about people being disloyal to themselves rather than to Israel.

-American Jews don’t necessarily support everything that Israel does, nor are most single-issue voters.
+American Jews don’t necessarily support everything that Israel does, nor are they the most single-issue voters.

 Recent polling shows that a majority of Jews identify as Democrats.